Table of Contents - click here

 - Hibernomas are rarer.
 They’re made of brown fat cells, which your body uses to generate heat.
 You might notice these feel slightly warmer than regular lipomas.

 Some lipomas grow deeper in your body.
 These can be harder to spot and might need medical imaging to diagnose.
+Deep lipomas require professional evaluation before any approach — conventional or complementary — is considered.

 Causes and Risk Factors